How to Knit Intarsia

 Instead, each color of yarn is its own unit, with the strands being twisted together when you change colors to connect the pieces.

-It's an easy technique, but it does require a bit of forethought because you need a different strand of each color to work within your design.
+It's a simple technique, but it does require a bit of forethought because you need a different strand of each color to work within your design.
 So, for example, this tutorial uses a two-color block of 20 stitches and 20 rows, with a 10-stitch, 10-row block of the second color in the center of the first.

 To make that work you'll need one strand of your second color and two strands of the first—one for each side of the square.
 For a small swatch like this, you can just cut long strands a couple of yards each, but for a bigger project, you might need actual balls of yarn to work with.